If you are reading this page, probability is you have decided to start solids with your little one.

 I have also written a post on baby led weaning vs. traditional weaning (or the puree method), which you can read here.

 One post I would like to mention is the pincer grasp one.
-This is an important aspect of baby’s development and an essential read for baby led weaning.
+This is an important aspect of baby’s development and an essential read.

 Now that you know when to start, you need to buy some things to get ready for the journey.
 They’re not many, but they’re necessary.